ruisoftware/jquery-rsSlideIt/README.md

 **[Back to top](#table-of-contents)**

 ## Fallbacks
 The plugin uses [Modernizr](https://modernizr.com/) for CSS3 feature detection.
 If Modernizr is not loaded (see [Add Script](#installation-and-usage)), the plugin assumes your browser does not support the latest CSS3 features and resorts to Javascript fallbacks, even on modern browsers.
-Thus it is highly recomended to include Modernizr.
-Specifically, the Modernizr properties that required by the plugin are [cssanimations and csstransforms3d](https://modernizr.com/download?cssanimations-csstransforms3d-setclasses).
+Thus it is highly recommended to include Modernizr.
+Specifically, the Modernizr properties required by the plugin are [cssanimations and csstransforms3d](https://modernizr.com/download?cssanimations-csstransforms3d-setclasses).

 ### 3D transformations
 If 3D transformations are not supported by the browser, the plugin adds a fallback class to the container element, which is by default `no3D`.